Andrew-code2020/ms3onlinecookbook/README.md

   - Practical Python
   - Data Centric Development Milestone Project

 - I copied the knowledge of how to implement Materialize CDN and Font awesome CDN links from my mini project during the data centric development.
-Link here https://github.com/Andrew-code2020/datacentricminiproject
+Link to mini project https://github.com/Andrew-code2020/datacentricminiproject

 ##### Content

 - The content was constructed by the student with inspiration from their experience as a Health and Fitness professional for the past 10 years.
-- The recipes are taken from https://www.safefood.net/recipes
+- The recipes are copied from this website https://www.safefood.net/recipes

 ##### Media